 We used central web based randomisation to ensure allocation concealment, achieved near complete follow up and assessment for the primary outcome, adhered to a pre-specified statistical analysis plan for intention to treat analyses and halted recruitment once the sample size was achieved.
 Baseline characteristics were well-balanced at randomisation.
 Slightly fewer babies in the antimicrobial arm received the allocated PICC, probably because the randomised PICC had to be inserted within 48 hours, thereafter the standard PICC was used.
-The proportion of babies with bloodstream infection (10.5%) was slightly lower than expected (14%) but there was sufficient power to exclude a moderate reduction in the risk of bloodstream infection.
+The proportion of babies with bloodstream infection (10.5%) was lower than expected (14%) but there was sufficient power to exclude a moderate reduction in the risk of bloodstream infection.
 The study was open label, so clinicians could distinguish the type of PICC.
 We found a slightly increased rate of blood culture sampling in the antimicrobial arm, but the proportions of babies with at least one sample or any PICC tip culture were similar and there were no differences in the timing of PICC removal between trial arms.

 A limitation was the lack of power to detect significant differences in rifampicin resistant organisms isolated from blood or CSF cultures.
-The low number of resistant organisms was due to few positive cultures, and because only 44%-54% of these were tested for rifampicin resistance The risk of rifampicin resistance in isolates from positive blood or CSF cultures did not differ between trial arms, but was significantly increased in positive tip cultures from antimicrobial impregnated PICCs.
-Selection of rifampicin resistant Gram-positive bacteria during treatment, when rifampicin is used as the sole antibacterial agent, is well recognised.19 Emergence of resistant organisms was considered by the investigators, the Trial Steering Committee and the Data Safety Monitoring Committee, but the risk of adverse events arising was viewed as very low as the limited release of rifampicin from the catheter surface would be extremely unlikely to affect bacteria at any site other than the catheter itself.
-Even if rifampicin resistant Gram-positive bacteria did cause infection in an individual patient routine antibiotic use would be unaffected, because rifampicin is rarely used for treatment in the neonatal setting.
+The low number of resistant organisms was due to few positive cultures, and because only 44%-54% of these were tested for rifampicin resistance.
+The risk of rifampicin resistance in isolates from positive blood or CSF cultures did not differ between trial arms, but was significantly increased in positive tip cultures from antimicrobial impregnated PICCs.
+Selection of rifampicin resistant Gram-positive bacteria during treatment, when rifampicin is used as the sole antibacterial agent, is well recognised.19 Emergence of resistant organisms was considered by the investigators, the TSC and the DMC, but the risk of adverse events arising was viewed as low as the limited release of rifampicin from the catheter surface would be unlikely to affect bacteria at any site other than the catheter itself.
+Even if rifampicin resistant Gram-positive bacteria did cause infection in an individual patient, routine antibiotic use would be unaffected because rifampicin is rarely used for treatment in the neonatal setting.